DSDEV27001/GFWeatherPipeline/readme.md

 - The hottest day is the day with the highest daily average temperature not the day with the highest reached temperature for any hour of the day
 - '-99' in WindSpeed, ScreenTemperature and SignificantWeatherCode columns indicates that data is not available and thus equates to null
 - Enrichment of this data is valuable for downstream analysis and modelling
+- Exhaustive code coverage for testing is not required for this task
-- The best coding practice of fine grain exception handling is outside the scope of this task
+- Exhaustive error handling is not required for this task
+- Some specified assumptions have been made in data ranges for validation

 ### **Data Ranges**

-- Latitudes range from -90 to 90, and longitudes range from -180 to 80 as they are signed degrees
+- Signed degrees for coordinates mean latitudes are [-90, 90], and longitudes are [-180, 80]
-- ScreenTemperature is between -50 and 50 degrees celsius
+- ScreenTemperature is [-50, 50] degrees celsius
-- WindSpeed and WindGust wont exceed 255 mph as the highest ever recorded was 253 mph
+- WindSpeed and WindGust are considered valid if less than 255 mph as the highest ever recorded wind was 253 mph
-- Air pressure will be between 870 hPa to 1085 hPa as these are the current recorded minimum and maximum at Earth surface level
+- Air pressures are [870, 1085] hPa as these are the current recorded minimum and maximum at Earth surface level
-- Visibility will not exceed 125,000 (range: 0 - 1250,000)
+- Visibility will not exceed 125,000 [0 - 125,000]
-- Text strings provided in the data will not exceed length 50
+- Text strings will not exceed length 50 in the original weather data files

 ### **Reference Links**